bouchal/enco/README.md

 ## Introduction

-A node.js package for most simple config data loading based on app enviroment from CSON or JSON file(s).
+A node.js package for most simple config data loading based on app environment from CSON or JSON file(s).

 This method for loading configs I use now for few years and I think it's time to create some united package.